parthasarathydNU/derm-ai-viz/README.md

 ### Next Steps:
+- Understand training and validation characteristics and figure out if we can train the CLIP model Better
 - Further fine tuning the Diffusion model for additional epochs
 - Test the pipeline by generating images based on captions